Plastic Free Alternatives for every room of the house + More

 And that’s how Plastic Free July was born.

-It started off with Rebecca and two of her colleagues eleven years ago.
-In 2021, 140 million people worldwide chose to participate in Plastic Free July.
+It started off with Rebecca and two of her colleagues twelve years ago.
+In 2022, over 140 million people worldwide chose to participate in Plastic Free July.
 Together, those folks chose to refuse 301 million single-use plastic items that month, totaling 2.1 million tons of avoided plastic waste.
 The opportunity to be a part of the movement is back, and we encourage any and all to sign up and take the challenge for Plastic Free July.

 When Rebecca and her colleagues first went plastic free, they didn’t have all the answers.
 They did, however, have some ideas – and so do we.
 Going plastic free will open your eyes as to how pervasive plastic is in our everyday lives, so here are some hacks for navigating the coming month without it.